hehehai/tiny-svg/README.md

 # Deploy to production
 vercel --prod

-# Or use the npm script
+# Or use the bun script
 cd apps/web
-pnpm deploy
+bun run deploy
 ```

 #### Environment Variables